accuknox/help/docs/faqs.md

     AccuKnox technology does not integrate at the VM virtualization layer.
 AccuKnox tech integrates at the operating system layer and ensures that the right hardening/enforcement for process executions, network access, and file access is in place.
 Thus AccuKnox can operate on any virtualization tech provided that the underlying VM uses Linux as its operating system.

+??? "**23.
+What is the differentiation of AccuKnox in ASPM Security?**"

+     In the ASPM Security solution, unlike other tools, AccuKnox provides flexibility to integrate a variety of open source and commercial security scanning tools through built-in parsers to provide you a composite security posture of your infrastructure.
+This is mainly done for the following two context:

+    + Remove dependencies and scoped results from one tool
+    + Bring in contextual understanding of vulnerabilities and prioritization based on that

+     Further on this, We also correlate and normalize results from a variety of security scanning tools and provide detailed results of vulnerabilities across infrastructure.

 ## **Bonus Questions :**
 ??? "**1.
+What are the modules supported by AccuKnox CNAPP currently?**"
+       + CSPM
+       + ASPM
+       + DevSecOps security in CI/CD pipeline
+       + CWPP
+       + Container Images Scanning
+       + CDR (Cloud Detection or Response) or CDM (Continuous Diagnostic & Mitigation)

+??? "**2.
 What are all the compliance frameworks that AccuKnox is covering?**"

-    AccuKnox’s CNAPP tool checks for compliance and governance from various benchmarks like STIG, CIS, NIST CSF, HIPAA, MITRE, SOC2, CMMC, Fisma .
+    AccuKnox’s CNAPP tool checks for compliance and governance from various benchmarks like STIG, CIS, NIST CSF, HIPAA, MITRE, SOC2, ISO 27001.

-??? "**2.
+??? "**3.
 Does Inline remediation slowdown the process?**"

     LSMs are already enabled in the environment and use host based LSM security.
 Since the attacker usually has direct access to the pod, AccuKnox uses Inline remediation to stop the processes before executing.
 Therefore, inline remediation does not slow down the process

-??? "**3.
+??? "**4.
 What does AccuKnox measure, while doing security posture observation and how does it help in securing using policies?**"

     + Compliance Frameworks (MITRE, CIS, NIST) for hardening workloads are used to create hardening policies
     + Understanding the Application behaviour using LSMs enables creation of behavioural policies